Updated: July 31, 2025

 If you decide to retire in Portugal, you will definitely live a very comfortable and relaxed lifestyle and will find most things are very reasonably priced, from public transport to groceries and healthcare to property prices.

 Yes, Portugal is a great place to live.
 It’s known for its relaxed lifestyle, friendly people, beautiful coastline, and mild weather.
-The cost of living is generally lower than in many other Western European countries and the USA.
-Many people also appreciate the safety, good food, and strong sense of community.
+Many people appreciate the safety, good food, and strong sense of community.
+Portugal is also one of the most affordable countries in Western Europe.

 A good salary in Portugal depends on where you live and your lifestyle, but in general, earning around €1,500 to €2,000 per month allows for a comfortable life in most areas.
 In Lisbon or Porto, where living costs are higher, you might need more to feel financially secure.
 For comparison, the national average salary is around €1,200 net per month.
 If you’re earning above that, you’re doing fairly well by local standards.

 Rental prices in Portugal depend heavily on the region, and will also vary depending on amenities, size, and luxury features.
-For example, a one-bedroom apartment in Lisbon city center will cost about €1,388 per month, while in Porto, it will cost about €1,028 per month.
+For example, a one-bedroom apartment in Lisbon city center will cost about €1,418 per month, while in Porto, it will cost about €1,047 per month.
 However, in the smaller cities, the rent can be significantly cheaper.
 In Évora in the Alentejo region, for example, a one-bedroom apartment in the city center will cost about €700 per month.